 By design, plugin and theme makers do not receive usage data from WordPress.org.
 This allows us to stay true to the spirit of WordPress, giving users complete control of their data.

 As of WooCommerce 2.3, we made it possible for anyone to enable usage tracking from within their WordPress admin area.
-This sends us data about the size of the store, how WooCommerce is installed, and how it’s being used.
+This sends us basic data about the size of the store, how WooCommerce is installed, and how it’s being used.

 Enabling usage tracking helps us: